-26 year-old Jolyon Palmer is one of only two Britons on the Formula One grid in 2017, alongside three-time champion Lewis Hamilton, and he will once again race for Renault Sport F1 Team in 2017.
-Jolyon retained his drive with the French squad following an impressive rookie campaign which included a debut points finish in Malaysia, and he will partner Nico Hulkenberg this year as the team targets a major step forward in car performance.
+26 year-old Jolyon Palmer joined three-time champion Lewis Hamilton as one of two Britons on the 2017 F1 grid, and during his second season at Renault Sport F1 Team he achieved a season's-best sixth place finish in Singapore.
+Jolyon retained his drive with the French squad following an impressive rookie campaign which included a debut points finish in Malaysia, and he partnered experienced German Nico Hulkenberg in 2017 - his third season at Enstone.

 Prior to GP2, Jolyon enjoyed an outstanding season in the 2010 FIA Formula 2 Championship where he finished runner-up after dominating the first half of the campaign.
 He pushed eventual champion Dean Stoneman all the way until the final round of the season, scoring five wins, 10 podiums and five pole positions.

 It’s been an extremely challenging season and I’ve been through a lot in the last three years, but it’s been a tremendous journey overall with the team.
 I can look back proudly at the performance in the second half of last season, my first point in Malaysia and of course reaching a career high of sixth place in Singapore this year.
 I wish the team all the best for the future.

 2014 GP2 Series - CHAMPION with four wins, eight further podiums, series record of 256 points and 19 consecutive points finishes.